Tag Archive: revenue

 Leave a Comment

-Creating a Roadmap to Sustainable Growth
+Creating a Roadmap to Sustainable Growth:

 Revenue is the undisputed lifeblood of a company, yet its creation often goes unexamined.
 While it’s common for companies to perform comprehensive financial audits and operational, risk, and IT assessments, it’s rare for companies to assess their revenue creation activities in the same way.
 In reality, most companies manage their revenue generating efforts from a siloed, tactical perspective, which frequently results in underperformance.
 The Revenue Creation Health Check (RCHC) is designed to combat this, by providing a holistic evaluation of an organization’s revenue generating activities that can be used to identify opportunities for significant improvement.